UmerAbdullahYaseen/UmerAbdullahYaseen/README.md

 - 👋 Hi, I’m @UmerAbdullahYaseen
-- 👀 I’m interested in Web, Application development.
+- 👀 I’m interested in Web and application development.
-- 🌱 I’m currently learning MERN Stack.
 - 💞️ I’m looking to collaborate on a project.
 - 📫 My email is umerabdillah6223@gmail.com
+-    Oulu, Finland
+-    Masters In Computer Science and Engineering (AI)